dvon/burg/README.md

 ## Background

-The goal of this project is to significantly speed up data collection from scanned images of handwritten census forms.
+The goal of this project is to significantly speed up data collection from scanned images of handwritten census forms (from approximately 100 years ago).
 OCR software works well for printed text, but the cursive handwriting in these forms presents a much more challenging problem.
 Our goal is not to fully